rauc/rauc/docs/reference.rst

   de.pengutronix.rauc.Installer:LastError
   LastError  readable   s

-Holds the last message of the last error that occured.
+Holds the last message of the last error that occurred.

 .. _gdbus-property-de-pengutronix-rauc-Installer.Progress: